amosbatto/native-dics/README.md

 An older versión of our app named SimiDic (https://github.com/KetanoLab/SimiDic) is still available for older Android devices at the [Google Play Store](https://play.google.com/store/apps/details?id=com.ketanolab.simidic).

 See the instructions below to install these dictionaries in GoldenDict, StarDict, NuSimi y SimiDic.
 Download [dics.zip](https://github.com/amosbatto/native-dics/raw/main/dics.zip) and uncompress it to get all these dictionaries at once for GoldenDict or StarDict.
-Download [simidic.zip](https://github.com/amosbatto/native-dics/raw/main/simidic.zip) and decompress it to get these dictionaries for NuSimi or SimiDic.
+Download [simidic.zip](https://github.com/amosbatto/native-dics/raw/main/simidic.zip) and decompress it to get all these dictionaries for NuSimi or SimiDic.

 If you would like us to format your dictionary to work in GoldenDict/StarDict/NuSimi/SimiDic, please contact Amos Batto (amosbatto@yahoo.com, cell: +591-76585096, Telegram: @amosbatto).